bau-steinchen/advent-calendar/README.md

 # advent-calendar
 This small advent calendar started as an idea to provide my wife a little challenge every day before she get her present/candy of the day.

+NOTE: This calendar is outdated and included directly into my personal website.
+This Project will not be updated anymore!!!!

-INFO: For all want to participate the server is currently running on [advent.bau-steinchen.duckdns.org](advent.bau-steinchen.duckdns.org)
+INFO: For all want to participate the server is currently running on [advent.ristein.ey](advent.ristein.eu)
 I might stop the server after christmas until next year but we will see.

 # Table of Contents